MicrosoftTCE/tce-fellows/subscriptions.md

 # Subscriptions - Paid & Free

 The services listed in the table below are used by Microsoft Cities team for various projects.
 Some of the services are paid on a monthly/yearly basis (as inidicated) and are on auto-renew.
 If payment method needs to be changed, you must log in to each paid service and adjust the billing options accordingly.

-The following is a guide to each column of the table.
+The following is a guide to each column of the table:

 **Subscription** - The name of the subscription service